Frequently Asked Questions

-The Reading Eggs program has been designed to get children reading as quickly as possible.
+The Reading Eggs programme has been designed to get children reading as quickly as possible.
 To do this, we initially need to focus on the sounds and high-frequency words that will enable children to read their first simple words and sentences.
 We want children to learn how letters make words and how these words can make sentences – sentences that they can read.
-This is why the program does not progress in alphabetical order as Reading Eggs is all about learning the skills and strategies that are important when you are learning to read.
-Very early on in the program children learn that what they read has meaning and it makes sense.
+This is why the programme does not progress in alphabetical order as Reading Eggs is all about learning the skills and strategies that are important when you are learning to read.
+Very early on in the programme children learn that what they read has meaning and it makes sense.
 They also experience real success – children read their first story book in Lesson 9 – and this is what learning to read is all about, reading books for meaning and enjoyment.

 Why are there online reward games?